CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/002-backup-and-restore.md

 1. Once all disks have been restored from the same time, proceed to scale the cluster back up.

      After 5 minutes, the instance should then be rolled back.

-# Further information
-If you require further information at any point regarding the above, please reach out to CluedIn support who will assist.